pagonzales/Deep_Neural_Networks_Project_Business_Case_Problem/README.md

   - The accuracy of the model using the train and validation dataset is 83.45%
 - After running the test dataset we found that the model has an accuracy of 80.36%
 ## Final conclusion
 - Using the parameters and hyperparameters above, we have a test model accuracy of 80.36%.
 Of course, this can still be improved by altering the parameters and choosing different activation functions and hidden layers.
-But this model we have presented here predicts that for 10 customers we can predict that 8 of them can buy again.
+But this model we have presented here predicts that for 10 customers we can predict that 8 of them will buy again.